About Us:

 3 August, 2004: Our application for non-profit charitable, 501(c)(3) status was approved.

-August 2005: we acquired AnyAirman.com, AnyMarine.com, AnySailor.com, and AnyCoastGuardsman.com domain names and started work on offering 5 service-specific versions of the web site.
+August 2005: We acquired AnyAirmen.com, AnyMarine.com, AnySailor.com, and AnyCoastGuardsmen.com domain names and started offering 5 service-specific versions of the web site.

 14 February 2008: In just over 4 years, with the help of over 35,000 volunteer contacts and countless supporters world-wide, we have served over ONE MILLION TROOPS!!!